 SAST tools compare favorably to manual audits because,

-Application security was not given much attention until a few years ago, when cybercrime rose exponentially.
-Increased malicious activity forced organizations to pay more attention to the vulnerability of software.
+Application security received little attention until a few years ago, when cybercrime rose exponentially.
+Increased malicious activity forced organizations to pay closer attention to software vulnerabilities.
 Penetration testing, application security testing, and web application firewalls were widely recognized security methods for a long time; they are, nowadays, used as processes that complement the two most popular solutions in use today, SAST testing and “black-box” or Dynamic Application Security Testing, referring to

 Studies of these two testing methodologies show that,

 Scanning and testing small applications are usually straightforward and don’t require much flexibility from the security methods.
-However, today’s major applications usually involve thousands or even millions of lines of code.
-These projects could require tens or even hundreds of developer teams to build them.
+However, today’s major applications often involve thousands, or even millions, of lines of code.
+These projects could require tens or even hundreds of developer teams to build.
 The problem with these large projects is that they generate errors.
 Any organization that uses inaccurate or inadequate security tools must hire personnel to mop up the errors.